JonMrowczynski/Jim/README.md

 - [MPLAB X IDE](https://www.microchip.com/mplab/mplab-x-ide) >= 5.25 to modify and develop the firmware.

 - MPLAB X IPE >= 5.25 to program the PIC microcontrollers.
-  - While installing the IDE, your are presented with the choice of also installed the IPE.
+  - While installing the IDE, you are presented with the choice of also installed the IPE.
   - The versions of MPLAB X IDE and MPLAB X IPE should be the same.

 #### Hardware